 Cannabis plants that are grown from seed are generally stronger and more vigorous.
 This is because growing a plant from a seed allows it to develop a tap root which anchors the plant deep in the ground and acts as the support centre of the entire root system.
 Many believe this gives the plant a greater chance of fighting off diseases, predators and variable weather conditions when grown outdoors.

 When growing marijuana from seed, many cannabis growers find that plants grown from seeds have bigger yields than plants grown from clones.
 This is unsurprising as more robust, and healthier plants naturally tend to have better harvests.

-Just like all kinds of life, weed plants are vulnerable to many different types of disease and pests.
+Just like all kinds of life, weed plants are vulnerable to many types of disease and pests.
 These can be airborne or genetic.
 Immunity is another area where plants grow from seeds have an advantage as cloned plants can inherit weak genetic traits from the mother plant.
-If you are a novice grower, we recommend to buy seeds.
+If you are a novice grower, we recommend buying seeds.
 It’s the best way of guaranteeing that you won’t introduce any viruses or pests into your nursery or garden.

 Seedlings or plug plants are more expensive than seeds with higher delivery and packaging costs.
 Each packet of seeds usually contains many seeds, each of which has the potential to grow into a sturdy and productive weed plant.

-When planning to grow marijuana from seeds, browsing a cannabis seed catalogue from a respected seller is one of the chief pleasures of growing cannabis.
+When planning to grow marijuana from seeds, browsing a cannabis seed catalog from a respected seller is one of the chief pleasures of growing cannabis.
 You can read the descriptions, look at the pictures and take your time and select a strain that perfectly matches your growing conditions.
 Buying a clone plant is much more of a guessing game when it comes to working out how it will respond to your growing environment, its morphology and more.